 4. What’s your hobby?

 There are many questions the law does not allow an employer to ask—whether a person is married for instance.
 But you may want to know something about a person’s private life to determine if the hours or job demands are going to be stressful.
-For instance, if you need an employee who is bright and alert at an early hour, and his hobby will keep him up late on weeknights, you both may have a problem.
-Or if her hobby requires occasional time off to participate, the time to discuss the appropriateness of this is now.
+For instance, if you need an employee who is bright and alert at an early hour, and their hobby will keep them up late on weeknights, you both may have a problem.
+Or if their hobby requires occasional time off to participate, the time to discuss the appropriateness of this is now.

 But before you even get to the interview room to ask those questions, you should first ask yourself: